Albany County, New York: Sports

 Many athletes and coaches in major sports have begun their careers in Albany County.
 Phil Jackson, former NBA head coach of the Chicago Bulls and Los Angeles Lakers won his first championship ring as a coach when he guided the Albany Patroons to the 1984 CBA championship.
 Three years later, the Patroons completed a 50–6 regular season, including winning all 28 of their home games; at that time, Sacramento Kings head coach George Karl was the Patroons' head coach.
 Future NBA stars Mario Elie and Vincent Askew were part of that season's squad.
 Mike Tyson received his early training in the Capital District and his first professional fight was in Albany in 1985 and Tyson's first televised fight was in Troy in 1986.
 He fought professionally four times in Albany and twice each in Troy and Glens Falls between 1985 and 1986.

 Since 1988, the Siena College men's basketball team (the Siena Saints) have appeared in six NCAA Tournaments (1989, 1999, 2002, 2008, 2009, and 2010).

 Religious life

 Albany County was originally settled primarily by Protestants from northern Europe: the Netherlands, British Isles, and Germany.
-In the 19th century it was a destination for many Catholic immigrants, first from Ireland – fleeing the Great Famine, and later from southern Germany, central and southern Europe.
-Late 19th and early 20th century immigrants included Jews from eastern Europe.
+In the 19th century it was a destination for many Catholic immigrants, first from Ireland—fleeing the Great Famine—and later from southern Germany and central and southern Europe.
+Late 19th- and early 20th-century immigrants included Jews from eastern Europe.
 In addition to other Jewish congregations, the county has one of the few Karaite Jewish communities outside Israel.
 This community is active and has its own synagogue.
 The Albany Metro Area has consistently been found to be among the highest ranking postchristian cities in the US.